beer-psi/aptDL/README.md

 }
 ```
 ## Building authentication.json
+### Method 1: Capture the callback URL (works on any repo with the Payment Providers API implemented)
 Register the sileo:// protocol and point it to `get_token.exe` (Windows) or `get_token.ps1` (Linux).
 - [Registering a URL protocol on Windows](https://stackoverflow.com/questions/80650/how-do-i-register-a-custom-url-protocol-in-windows)
 - [Registering a URL protocol on Linux](https://unix.stackexchange.com/questions/497146/create-a-custom-url-protocol-handler)